saucelabs/sauce-docs/docs/error-reporting/security-compliance/audit-logs.md

 ## Viewing the Audit Log

-Once the audit log is enabled, you can extract its contents using the `morgue` tool or by making a copy of the audit log directly.
+After the audit log is enabled, you can extract its contents using the `morgue` tool or by making a copy of the audit log directly.
 To extract the log and render it in a text format using `morgue`, use the `morgue audit extract` command.

 <img src={useBaseUrl('/img/error-reporting/5e601b6eb5e15.png')} alt="extract the log"/>